mwawerHub/Linkanized/README.md

 🔹 Adding links to internet resources in categories with meaningfull names

 ### To Do:
-🔹 Add Controler and view for Resource model
+🔹 Add Controler and view for Resource model<br>
-🔹 Add CRUD operations for Resource model
+🔹 Add CRUD operations for Resource model<br>
 🔹 Work on front-end side of the project